migueloteroprado/nodepop/README.md

 - **foto**:
 An image file.
 Must be a .jpg, .jpeg, .png or .gif file
 The file will be uploaded to the server in the folder /images/anuncios.
-A timestamp will be added to the file name.
+The name of the field ('foto' and a timestamp will be added as a prefix of the original file name.
-The name of the file will be saved in the database.
+The name of the uploaded file will be saved in the database.

 ##### Returns